saied89/advanced-rag/README.md

 This repository includes a set of assets that are used in the above course, which dives deeper into the various problems and solutions when building a RAG system in enterprise environments.

+## Jupyter Notebooks

+1. [Simple RAG](01_simple_rag.ipynb): This notebook introduces the fundamental concepts and implementation of Retrieval Augmented Generation (RAG).
+2. [Embedding Model](02_embedding_model.ipynb): This notebook examines the role of embedding models in RAG systems, including their applications and limitations.
+3. [Semantic Chunking](03_semantic_chunking.ipynb): This notebook investigates the process of semantic chunking in RAG systems, focusing on its significance in information retrieval.
+4. [Reverse Hyde](04_reverse_hyde.ipynb): This notebook explores the Reverse Hyde technique in RAG systems, highlighting its importance in addressing contextual relevance and query ambiguity.
+5. [Contextual Retrieval](05_contenxtual_retrieval.ipynb): This notebook delves into the strategies for contextual retrieval in RAG systems, emphasizing the effective handling of numerical data and tables.
+6. [Hybrid Search](06_hybrid_search.ipynb): This notebook discusses the integration of hybrid search capabilities in RAG systems, encompassing both temporal relevance and multi-lingual support.

 ## Common Problems in RAG Systems and Their Solutions